maxharlow/tutorials/apis-with-opencorporates/README.md

 print(lookup(sys.argv[1], sys.argv[2]))
 ```

 Now to try running the first part of our program.
-Create a new folder somewhere for your work.
-Inside your code editor, save the file as `oclookup.py` to that folder.
-In the terminal, navigate to your folder by running something like:
+Create a new directory somewhere for your work.
+Inside your code editor, save the file as `oclookup.py` to that directory.
+In the terminal, navigate to your directory by running something like:

     $ cd ~/Documents/journocoders

-*Tip:* Files and folders with spaces in them are fiddly to deal with in the terminal.
+*Tip:* Files and directories with spaces in them are fiddly to deal with in the terminal.
 We often name things using hyphens and underscores to avoid these problems.

-If you now list all the files in the folder:
+If you now list all the files in the directory:

     $ ls